ayelefransi/Traveling-Ethiopia-Search-Problem-Project/README.md

-# Traveling Ethiopia: AI Search & Robotic Simulation
+# Traveling Ethiopia Search Problem & Robotic Simulation

-This project explores classic Artificial Intelligence search techniques using a simplified map of Ethiopia, then brings those ideas to life through a 3D robotic simulation built with ROS 2 and Gazebo.
+This project explores classic search techniques using a simplified map of Ethiopia, then brings those ideas to life through a 3D robotic simulation built with ROS 2 and Gazebo.

 The work progresses step by step: